Malal143/pythonest-content-malalay/README.md

 ### 6. Controlling Loop Execution with break and continue

-break: Terminates the loop.
+`break`: Terminates the loop.
-continue: Skips the current iteration and continues with the next one.
+`continue`: Skips the current iteration and continues with the next one.

 Example:

 for i in range(5):